-In lesson study, an outside expert is often invited as an advisor who facilitates the post-lesson discussion and/or makes comments on the possible improvement of lesson from a broader viewpoint (Fernandez and Yoshida, 2004; Shimizu, 2008).
+In lesson study, an outside expert is often invited as an advisor who facilitates the postlesson discussion and/or makes comments on the possible improvement of lesson from a broader viewpoint (Fernandez and Yoshida, 2004; Shimizu, 2008).
 The expert may be an experienced teacher, a supervisor at local board of education, a principal of a different school, or a professor from the nearby university.
 In some cases, not only inviting an expert as a commentator in the post-lesson discussion, the group of teachers may meet with him/her several times prior to conducting the research lesson to discuss issues such as reshaping the objective of the lesson, clarifying the rationale of a particular task to be presented in the classroom, a range of anticipatory student responses to the task, and so on.
 In this context, an outside expert can be a collaborator who shares responsibility for the quality of a lesson with the teachers, not just an outside authority which directs the team of teachers.

+As for the university professor invited as an outside expert, he or she is expected as a researcher to provide new visions on curriculum reform and teaching practices, trends and issues in local and national educational policies, and also some concrete suggestions for improving daily classroom practices, as well as commenting on what was observed in research lesson.
 Given the tradition of lesson study, mathematics educators have often been challenged by school teachers who deeply engaged in lesson study whether "research results" provided by researchers are useful for improving classroom practices.